What are we remembering on Remembrance Day?

 What are we remembering?

-Remembrance Day is also a chance to honour people who continue to serve in war, military conflict, and international peacekeeping missions.
-We acknowledge the important role of the people who risk life and limb to uphold world peace.
+Remembrance Day commemorates the service of the armed forces – soldiers, airmen and sailors – who fought and died in armed conflicts during the first World War.
+It is also a chance to honour people who continue to serve in war, military conflict, and international peacekeeping missions.
+In short, we celebrate Remembrance Day to acknowledge the important role of those who risk life and limb to uphold world peace.

 Is it a holiday?